Thursday, October 17, 2024

 But you'd be better off just moving ahead to numeric output in binary on the 6800, rather than getting lost down this rabbit hole.

 But sometimes it's okay to go down rabbit holes, with a bit of scratch paper and a pencil and a big eraser.
 If you proceed in this chapter, keep that in mind.
+(Also, bear in mind that this whole thing is an exercise in techniques I do not recommend.)

 Negative index offsets are a problem with the 6800 and 6801.
 The instruction set provides for positive constant offsets, but not negative.